wuyichen24/microservices-patterns/docs/services/eventuate_cdc_service.md

 ### Modes
 The Eventuate CDC service can be run in one of those 2 modes:
 - **Eventuate Local**
+   - Reads the EVENTS table.
 - **Eventuate Tram**
-There are the differences between those 2 modes
-- Reads the EVENTS table.
    - Reads the MESSAGES table.

 ## Configure Eventuate CDC Service
 ### Configure Reader